repoalpha/Image_wrangling_for_Machine_learning/README.md

 # Image_wrangling_for_Machine_learning

-Click the Jupyter notes file for more information
+Click the Jupyter notebook .ipynb file for more information